Other Names for this Disease

 Metatropic dwarfism is a severe skeletal dysplasia characterized by extremely small stature with short arms and legs.
 Other characteristics of this disorder are a narrow thorax, short ribs, and kyphoscoliosis (backward and sideways curvature of the spinal column) which develops into short trunk dwarfism.
 This condition, caused by mutations in the TRPV4 gene, may be inherited in either an autosomal dominant or autosomal recessive manner.
 Treatment is symptomatic and supportive.

 - Genetics Home Reference (GHR) contains information on Metatropic dysplasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Metatropic dysplasia.
 Click on the link to view a sample search on this topic.